M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 End If
 Dim W As Object
-If GuiControls.count > 0 Then
+If GuiControls.Count > 0 Then
 For Each W In GuiControls
     W.deconstruct
 Next W